 Drain all the coolant and oil from the engine and discard it.
 Always use new oil and coolant when reassembling.

 Remove the coolant hoses from the pump and disconnect the clutch cable from the actuator arm.

 Remove all the bolts from the clutch cover and set them aside.
 Make note of where each bolt came from as some are longer than others and will need to go back in exactly the same places.

 5 REMOVE COVER

 Remove the clutch cover.
 This may be stuck to the gasket and may need a small tap with a rubber mallet.
 Be careful and don’t hit it too hard.

 Remove the clutch from the engine by removing the pressure plate and then undo the clutch nut.
 Slide the clutch off the input shaft and set it aside.

 Remove the nut from the end of the crank and then the primary drive gear.

 8 PICK YOUR SEAL

-Use a seal pick to remove the old crank seal.
+Use a seal pick to remove the old two-stroke crank seal.
 Make sure the engine e cases are clean and then grease and fit a new seal in place.
 Be gentle and don’t damage the new seal.

 9 REFIT CLUTCH